Applicants should refer to A.5 in the Admissions section of this Calendar for regulations regarding University admission requirements.

 Admission to the program is competitive and meeting the minimum admission requirement does not guarantee admission.

 Students must present five Alberta high school courses (or equivalent) including English Language Arts 30-1 (or equivalent) and Biology 30 (or equivalent).

-Transfer students must present a cumulative grade point average of 2.50 or higher calculated over the most recent course work to a maximum of 30 units (5.0 full-course equivalents) (includes University of Calgary courses and/or transferable courses taken at other institutions).
-All grades within a term will be included except where the number of courses taken within a term exceeds that required to fulfill (to a maximum of) 30 units (5.0 full-course equivalents), in which case the highest grades will be used.
+Transfer cumulative grade point average is calculated over the most recent course work to a maximum of 30 units (includes University of Calgary courses and/or transferable courses taken at other institutions).
+All grades within a term will be included except where the number of courses taken within a term exceeds that required to fulfill (to a maximum of) 30 units, in which case the highest grades will be used.

-Students with fewer than 18 units (3.0 full-course equivalents) of post-secondary courses, will have their admission based on high school standing only.
+Students with fewer than 12 units of post-secondary courses, will have their admission based on high school standing only.

 For more detailed information, see A.5.3.1 Transfer Admission Requirements